 VolumeSnapshotsupport is only available for CSI drivers.

-- As part of the deployment process in the beta version of
+- As part of the deployment process of

 VolumeSnapshot, the Kubernetes team provides a snapshot controller to be deployed into the control plane, and a sidecar helper container called csi-snapshotter to be deployed together with the CSI driver.
 The snapshot controller watches